OpenStackweb/osf-website/src/pages/membership/companies.md

       - alt: ZTE
         image: /img/companies/_New/Gold/Sponsor-Logos-Gold_ZTE.png
     text: Open Infrastructure Foundation Gold Members provide funding and pledge strategic alignment to the OpenInfra Foundation mission.
-There can be up to twenty-four Gold Members at any given time, subject to board approval.
 If your organization is highly involved with the Open Infrastructure community and interested in becoming a Gold Member, read more about joining the  Foundation.
 Thank you to the following Gold Members who are critical to the global community's success.  <a href="/join/members">Learn